codysork/todo.sh-hamster-clock/README.md

 ## Usage

-Let's see what tasks are in our todo list first:
+Let's see what tasks are in our todo list first.
 ```
 $ ./todo.sh ls
 2 (A) Fight crime +Fighting